 The Smart Water Management Market size was estimated at USD 18.62 billion in 2024 and expected to reach USD 20.90 billion in 2025, at a CAGR 12.15% to reach USD 37.06 billion by 2030.

-Introduction to Smart Water Management Executive Summary
+Introduction to the Smart Water Management Landscape

 This comprehensive research report categorizes the Smart Water Management market into clearly defined segments, providing a detailed analysis of emerging trends and precise revenue forecasts to support strategic decision-making.